Silent Degradation in OT Systems

 Redundancy is designed to preserve availability.
 In degraded environments, redundancy conceals the consumption of the margin it was meant to preserve.

-In each case the system continues by spending the margin redundancy was meant to preserve.
+In each case the system continues by spending the margin redundancy was meant to preserve, whether the surviving path is a network link, a replication primary, or a standby whose readiness has never been verified.

-That is why these failures feel sudden when they finally surface.
+That is why the exhaustion of redundant margin feels sudden when it finally surfaces.
 The deterioration was gradual.
-What appears suddenly is the exhaustion of that margin.
+What appears suddenly is the moment the last margin is consumed.

 A system that continues running while its recovery assumptions and diagnostic clarity erode is not operationally stable.
 It is still functioning.
 That is not the same thing.